-White Diamond Trail (More challenging hilly terrain on wide trails)
+White Diamond Trail (Most challenging hilly terrain on wide trails)

-The Waska Loop, named after one of our World Cup mascots, is the best place to start.
-It begins at the 10th Mountain Lodge from the stadium and is 1.3km in length.
+Waska Loop, named after one of our World Cup mascots, is the best place to start.
+It begins at the 10th Mountain Lodge from the stadium and is 3.0 km in length.
 It can be lit for night skiing.

 The Can-Am Trail originates from the biathlon stadium and has been used for all major competitions including the 2011 Biathlon World Cup.
 With the exception of one sharp curve the trail is not very technically demanding and is a great trail for those new to the facility or for those with limited experience.
 Several other more challenging trails intersect with the Can-Am Trail.
 The Can-Am Trail is lit for night skiing.

 Piste du Voyageur also known as the 5km Loop is also used for major competitions and is 5.6km in length.
 It follows the Can-am Loop for a portion of its distance.
 It includes Mikes Mountain which consists of a short, but very steep climb followed by a very steep downhill with a series of sharp curves.
 It is here where Sven Fischer took his infamous ski off the trail and into the woods during the world cup at what is now known as Sven’s Curve.
 Mikes Mountain is also lit for night skiing.
 The trail then leads to the top of Lonesome Pine Ski Area (alpine), which is located on the north side of the mountain.
 From there skiers can view the St. John River, Canada and the town of Fort Kent.
 After reaching the top of Lonesome Pine, the trail then descends down a series of sharp, steep S-curves.
 A portion of this trail is also lit for night skiing including Mikes Mountain.